 Nicole’s passion for education comes from attending an alternative elementary school as a child.
 That experience nurtured in her a lifelong love of learning, something she believes comes naturally to children and that schools should encourage and protect.
-Nicole is certified as an AMI Montessori primary and elementary assistant and has also worked in tech startups, marketing, public policy, and international development.
-She has degrees from Georgetown University and the University of Chicago.
-Learn more about Nicole on LinkedIn.
+Nicole cofounded the annual Acton Children's Business Fair of Washington, DC, and every yearshe is awed by the creativity, passion, and joy the children bring to their entrepreneurial creations.
+Nicole is a Montessori primary assistant, and she has also worked in tech startups, marketing, public policy, and international development.
+She received her AMI Montessori primary and elementary assistant certificates from the Washington Montessori Institute at Loyola University, and she has degrees from Georgetown University and the University of Chicago.
+Nicole enjoys knitting, meditation, and CrossFit.

 Rachel Davison Humphries, Advisor and Guide

 Rachel is a passionate Montessori educator, an experienced Acton guide, and a lifelong learner.
 She has a profound respect for children and delights in their innate curiosity about ideas.
 Rachel was part of the founding of Acton Academy in Austin, TX.
 Most recently, Rachel served as the lead middle school guide for Acton Academy Guatemala.
 Previously, she was the lead math and science teacher at Oak Farm Montessori School in Indiana and an adolescent instructor at Austin Montessori School.
 She is a certified AMI adolescent Montessori teacher and she has a degree from St. John’s College.